Kunawai Terrace

 No analysis available

-I searched for parking cost language such as 'parking fee,' 'monthly parking,' or 'parking rental,' but found none.
-The listings mention assigned, covered, secured, and gated parking stalls, but do not state any monthly charge.
+I searched for parking cost language such as "parking fee," "monthly parking," or "parking rental" and found nothing.
+The listings mention assigned, covered, and gated parking, but not any separate parking charge.

 No analysis available

-Secured parking entry is well supported by the listing remarks.
-Several listings mention 'gated garage,' 'gated parking,' 'secured garage,' and 'secured covered parking,' which aligns with the high-confidence MLS record.
-The evidence is broad and consistent across multiple remarks.
+Secured parking entry is well supported by the public remarks.
+Several listings mention 'gated garage,' 'gated parking,' 'secured building,' and 'secured entrance,' indicating this is a building-level feature rather than a copy-paste anomaly.

 No analysis available